OFS/opae-sdk/doc/src/fpga_api/fpga_api.rst

 =========

-The event API provides functions and types for handling asynchronous events such as errors or AFC interrupts.
+The event API provides functions and types for handling asynchronous events such as errors or accelerator interrupts.

 To natively support asynchronous event, the driver for the FPGA platform needs to support events natively (in which case the OPAE C library will